RafaelaFernandes/C214_Flutter/README.md

 ## 🛠 Usage

-🔹´To use this calculator, after running on your machine, you'll have a few calculation functions:
+🔹To use this calculator, after running on your machine, you'll have a few calculation functions:
 <img src="images/start.PNG"/>

 🔹 Just choose what you want to calculate and it will return the value to you: